10 West 56th Street: Interior

 According to the New York City Department of City Planning, the house has 16446 ft2.
 The interior of the house has a marble staircase.
 On the second story, a balcony overlooks the ground story.
 The decorative elements include Corinthian columns and decorative plasterwork, while the rear of the house has glass bay windows.
 As early as 1920, the house was recorded as having an elevator.
 There are also two basement stories.

 The arrangement of the house has changed through the years.
 When the house was purchased by aviator Jacqueline Cochran in 1945, her cosmetic store had sales and reception on the first floor, a display room on the second floor, administrative offices on the third floor, and personnel and sales training on the fourth through sixth floors.
 When the house was bought in 1992 by Japanese mail-order company Felissimo, the interior was arranged according to feng shui principles.
 The first floor was remodeled as a conservatory selling garden products, the second floor sold clothing, the third floor sold living and dining room furnishings, and the fourth floor had a tearoom.
 As of 2010, the first through fourth floors were designed for retail use while the top stories were designed for office use.

 History

 The house was commissioned for Frederick C. Edey, a stockbroker who initially worked for Charles C. Edey & Sons.
 From 1886 to 1892, he was a partner at the firm H. B. Hollins & Co. with H. B. Hollins; in subsequent years Edey went on to found several firms and join numerous gentlemen's clubs.
 Hollins and Edey commuted from Long Island to Midtown together, and their firm worked with J.P.
 Morgan & Co.
 In 1893, Frederick had married Sarah "Birdsall" Otis, the daughter of politician James Otis.
-Birdsall was a socialite who held numerous leadership positions in the Girls Scouts of America, various women's suffrage agencies, and poetry associations.
+Birdsall was a socialite who held numerous leadership positions in the Girl Scouts of the USA, various women's suffrage agencies, and poetry associations.
 The Edeys had one daughter, Julia, born in 1894.
 The Edeys also had a house in Long Island at Bellport, New York.